 Return now to Sally fearing Mary.
 As with desire, the motivations for the relational aspect of the relational view of the non-propositional attitudes tells us very little about the nature of the relations themselves.
 The motivations reveal only a relational structure, that is, they reveal that ‘fear’ and the other verbs in question designate a relation.
 So we know that to be in a fear state is to enter into a relation, but the nature of that relation is something we learn through further philosophical investigation.
 Under what conditions, then, are Sally and the property of being Mary related such that it is true that Sally fears Mary?
 When Sally fears Mary, Sally is in a state (i) that plays a certain role in her mental economy—that’s what makes the state a fear rather than, say, a liking or a loving—and (ii) that has certain representational features.
 In particular, the state is about Mary and it is apt to interact with various other mental states that have the right representational features (e.g. with the belief that Mary is in the other room).
 As with desire, there should be very little temptation to conclude from all of this that Sally fears Mary just in case Sally fears a property.
 ‘Sally’ refers to Sally, ‘Mary’ (in this context) designates the property of being Mary, and ‘fears’ designates a relation that holds between Sally and the property just in case Sally is in a state that is representationally characterized by the property.
-We can represent the relation designated by ‘fears’ thus: 𝜆x𝜆y.x is in a state that plays such and such role in one’s mental economy and which is representationally characterized by y.
+We can represent the relation designated by ‘fears’ thus 𝜆x𝜆y: x is in a state that plays such and such role in one’s mental economy and which is representationally characterized by y.
 The view does maintain that fearers enter into relations with properties, but there should be no temptation to conclude that fearers fear properties.
-And as above, we will face options concerning the role of the property as it relates to the representational mental state.
+And as earlier, we will face options concerning the role of the property as it relates to the representational mental state.
 Perhaps the mental state represents in virtue of a subject’s relation to the property or perhaps the mental state is the more fundamental representational unit.
 In any event, properties are true of things and the mental states in question represent the very things the properties are (or would be) true of.
 In this way, they representationally characterize the non-propositional states.

-Conclusion
+5 Conclusion

 I have argued that many of the motivations that have made the standard theory of propositional attitudes look attractive can be given for non-propositional attitudes as well.
 In light of this, I have aimed to offer a theory that bears similarity to the standard theory of propositional attitudes in important respects.
 In particular, I have aimed to provide a relational theory of the non-propositional attitudes.
 But in light of the fact that propositional attitudes have conditions of satisfaction and non-propositional attitudes do not, I have argued that properties rather than propositions are the objects of the non-propositional attitudes.
-In the final section of the paper, I addressed a tempting worry according to which such a view cannot be correct since people do not typically, say, fear or love properties.
+In the last section, I addressed a tempting worry according to which such a view cannot be correct since people do not typically, say, fear or love properties.
 Although an instructive worry, I argued that it can be avoided.
-Moving forward, as gestured at above, there is a rich array of questions concerning the relationship between the propositional attitudes, the non-propositional attitudes, and their contribution to action and behavior.
+Moving forward, as gestured at, there is a rich array of questions concerning the relationship between the propositional attitudes, the non-propositional attitudes, and their contribution to action and behavior.

-Bibliography
+References

-Adams, R. (1979).
-Primitive thisness and primitive identity.
-Journal of Philosophy 76 (1): 5–26.
+Adams, R. (1979) Primitive Thisness and Primitive Identity.
+Journal of Philosophy, 76 (1): 5–26.

-Braun, D. (1993).
-‘Empty Names’.
-Noûs 27 (4): 449–469.
+Braun, D. (1993) Empty Names.
+Noûs, 27 (4): 449–69.